 The implementation of the fuel charges are a little tricky.

 Some cruise lines lay out a price per barrel of oil, above which the charge can be implemented.
-For example, Carnival says that when the price of oil is more than $70 per barrel according to the New York Mercantile Exchange Index (NYMEX), then it can charge the fee.
-Norwegian Cruise Line uses a price of $65 per barrel.
+For example, Royal Caribbean and Norwegian Cruise Line both set a $65 per barrel mark.

 But just because the price of oil is higher than that doesn’t automatically mean there is a charge applied.
-For instance, as of now we aren’t seeing lines implement the charge yet, even with elevated oil prices.
+For instance, during 2022 oil prices spiked but we didn’t see any cruise lines announce they were implementing the charges.

 I Already Paid For My Cruise.
 Can I Still Be Charged?